Everyone has weeks where you check off everything on your to-do list with pleasure—and weeks where you’d really rather be anywhere but at work.

 Spending even a few moments in different surroundings can provide a new perspective, and often a noticeable boost in motivation.
 Consider taking your team on an offsite or retreat, and notice how their spirits could lighten after a day working outside of the office. ☀️

 Taking time out of your day to slow down and practice mindfulness might sound like it would negatively impact productivity, but in many cases, the opposite is true.

 Many of us work in jobs where stress is a matter of course, but as the Harvard Business Review staff explains in their article Mindfulness in the Age of Complexity, "Stress is not a function of events; it’s a function of the view you take of events."

 Embracing mindfulness at work can improve productivity and motivation by providing the perspective we need to see that.

 Not every task at work is going to feel like a day at Six Flags.
-That's OK.
-What's not OK is having a team that feels like every day is a slog.
-You don't need a ping-pong table or a kegerator in your office to make work fun.
+That's okay.
+What's not okay is having a team that feels like every day is a slog.
+You don't need a ping pong table or a kegerator in your office to make work fun.
 Find little bits of fun in everyday activities, and focus on what it is that makes working in your organization great.

 You and your team will be amazed at how motivating a little bit of fun can be.

 Bravo, you made it through the list! 👏